escottgoodwin/lango-trans-de/README.md

 Filter the user history for articles that provide information about a user's interest.

-This filters out base web addresses, on the theory that specific links (articles) on a site will better indicate a user's interest.
+This filters out base web addresses, on the theory that specific articles on a site will better indicate a user's interest.
 There are also a number of hardcoded filters in this demo.

 **5. Download History Articles**

 Download all the articles in user's filtered history.
 These articles will also be translated into the user's native language.
 Since Doc2Vec relies on a comprehensive vocabulary of the corpus to create the semantic vector space (topic/subject space), it is important that the browsing history articles are monolingual.
-We don't want business articles in German to occupy a different vector space 'area' than business articles in English for the purposes of modeling user interests.
+We don't want business articles in German to occupy a different vector space 'area' than business articles in English when modeling user interests.
+A

 **6. Generate Vectors for  Articles in History**